elephantscale/vault-consul-labs-answers/lab01/README.md

 * HashiCorp has excellent and most up-to-date documentation
 * Go here [https://www.vaultproject.io/downloads](https://www.vaultproject.io/downloads)
+* Here is a screenshot of what you should see

 ![](../artwork/download.png)

-* Chose the instructions for your OS
+* Chose the instructions for your OS and follow these instructions
 * (We tested on Ubuntu, Mac, and Windows)

 ### Step 2) Verify the install